shadowaxe99/crm_for_raising_capital_v2/crm_for_raising_capital/README.md

 ## Updates

 - Added logging to main route.
 It's a beautiful feature, very useful.
 Makes the app even better.
 It's true.
+- Added error handling to email sending process.
+This is a big one folks, a really big one.
+It's going to make things so much better, you won't believe it.

 ## Running the app